-Cash flow and fund flow are two different statements calculated for different purposes.
-Investors, financial analysts, and management use these statements to take important investment decisions regarding the company or the stock.
+Cash flow and fund flow are two different statements calculated for various purposes.
+Investors, financial analysts, and management use these statements to make important investment decisions regarding the company or the stock.

 Cash flow is a financial statement that details the cash inflows and outflows that happened during that particular accounting period.
-It describes how each transaction has resulted in the change of cash position of the company and calculates the net cash position of the company at the end of the accounting period.
+It describes how each transaction has resulted in a change in the company’s cash position and calculates the company’s net cash flows at the end of the accounting period.

 The fund flow statement details the inflows and outflows of funds during a particular accounting period.
-It analyses the changes in the source of funds and the application of funds during an accounting period and calculates the financial position of a company at the end of the period.
+It analyses the changes in the source of funds and the application of funds during an accounting period.
+It calculates the financial position of a company at the end of the period.

-The main purpose of a cash flow statement to analyze the liquidity of a firm.
-Each section of a cash flow statement shows how the cash moved during that particular accounting period and the end result is total cash present with the company during that period.
+The main purpose of a cash flow statement is to analyze a firm’s liquidity.
+Each section of a cash flow statement shows how the cash moved during that particular accounting period.
+The end result is the total cash present with the company during that period.
 Investors are keen on this figure as this is the amount available for making investments, repaying debt, etc.

-A fund flow statement is built with the purpose of analyzing the working capital of a firm.
+A fund flow statement is built to analyze the working capital of a firm.
 This statement closely observes how efficiently its funds are utilized in carrying out day-to-day operating activities.
-The end-result of a fund flow statement is the change in the working capital from the previous year to the current year.
+The end result of a fund flow statement is the change in the working capital from the previous year to the current year.

 |Year 1||Year 2||Increase||Decrease|